firgaty/keyboard-switch/README.md

 ## IBus

 If you desperately need `IBus`, as I do because Telegram doesn't register dead keys and I type in french; in `IBus`'s `Preference > Advanced > Keyboard Layout`, check `Use system keyboard layout`.
-You will be able to register dead keys whit `IBus` while using the system keyboard (set by `setxkbmap`).
+You will be able to register dead keys with `IBus` while using the system keyboard set by `setxkbmap`.

 ## Storage

-All registered layouts are stored as JSON strings in `$XDG_CONFIG_HOME/keyboard-switch/`, usually being `~/.config/keyboard-switch/`, in the file `mappings`. the current mapping/layout is saved in the file `current` in the same directory.
+All registered layouts are stored as JSON strings in `$XDG_CONFIG_HOME/keyboard-switch/`, usually being `~/.config/keyboard-switch/`, in the file `mappings`.
+The current mapping/layout is saved in the file `current` in the same directory.